 In April 2018, the University of Illinois at Urbana-Champaign earned its third straight designation as an official Tree Campus USA by the Arbor Day Foundation for its commitment to effective urban forestry.

 The Arbor Day Foundation renewed the U of I the Tree Campus USA designation in April 2016 and 2017.

 Sierra Club Cool Schools 2017

-Illinois is 33rd overall out of 201 four-year higher education institutions — and No. 1 among Big Ten universities — that applied to Sierra Club Magazine’s “Cool Schools” contest in 2016.
+Illinois is 56th overall out of more than 200 four-year higher education institutions — and third among Big Ten universities — that applied to Sierra Club Magazine’s “Cool Schools” contest in 2017.
 Campuses participate by completing an extensive questionnaire about their sustainability practices, which is then evaluated by a team of experts at the Sierra Club.
-In 2015, the campus was 38th, and third among Big Ten schools.
+Campus placed 33rd in 2016 and 38th in 2015.
+The competition is heating up!